Marston Mat: Legacy

 A huge quantity of Marston matting was left in the Philippines by the U.S. forces after World War II.
 Many of these were re-purposed as fencing material in housing projects that were built after the war.
 This one, behind the little boy, is located in a housing development in the 1950s that was initially referred to as "Project One", but later came to be known as Kamuning, Quezon City, near Manila.
 Photo is dated May 1965.

-Large quantities of matting were produced; approximately 2 million tons costing more than US$200 million (in the 1940s).
+Large quantities of matting were produced; approximately 2 million tons costing more than US$200 million in the 1940s.
 At the end of the war a large amount of the material remained as war surplus and was pressed into use in various civil engineering applications such as road and bridge construction.
-As they were made from steel with a high manganese content, the matting was also highly resistant to corrosion.
-In various countries located in the Pacific Theater, particularly in the Philippines and Papua New Guinea, matting still remains in use as fencing or roadway barriers, in some cases stretching for miles.
+As it was made from steel with a high manganese content, the matting was also highly resistant to corrosion.
+In various countries in the Pacific Theater, particularly in the Philippines and Papua New Guinea, matting still remains in use as fencing or roadway barriers, in some cases stretching for miles.

 After the war, PSP was used by many southeastern U.S. auto racers (including NASCAR teams) to construct trailers.
 It was a readily available material for this purpose since it was manufactured in the area and could be found at many abandoned military airfields.

 Surplus sections of Vietnam War-era mats were used to construct fences along the U.S.-Mexico border in the 1990s.